 But then her parents are brutally attacked, and Robin realises she doesn't know the truth at all...

-Right now, A L Gaylin is at the very top of her game, crafting exhilarating and audacious crime novels that are both rich in character and rivetingly told.
-Her books are, quite simply, not to be missed. - Megan Abbott
+'AL Gaylin is at the top of her game, crafting exhilarating and audacious crime novels that are both rich in character and rivetingly told.
+They are, quite simply, not to be missed' Megan Abbott

-A L Gaylin is a storyteller guaranteed to keep you up all night. - Laura Lippman
+'AL Gaylin is a storyteller guaranteed to keep you up at night' Laura Lippman

 Alison Gaylin is the award-winning author of Hide Your Eyes and its sequel, You Kill Me; the standalones Trashed, Heartless, What Remains Of Me and If I Die Tonight; and the Brenna Spector series: And She Was, Into the Dark, and Stay with Me.
 A graduate of Northwestern University and of Columbia University's Graduate School of Journalism, she lives with her husband and daughter in Woodstock, New York.